hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

    > **Note:**
      - Ensure that all the nodes in the cluster are present in the inventory [hosts](/ansible_3par_docker_plugin/hosts) file
      - The docker volume plugin will be restarted and the user will not be able to create the volume during the process
+     - As per new approach, etcd is installed as a service.
+So, in case etcd is running as a container and plugin upgraded, then etcd will run as a service with appropriate data retention.
+     - With encryption upgrade from version 3.1.1 to version 3.3.1 is supported .

    * Successful upgrade will remove the old plugin container and replace it with the new plugin container which is specified in the plugin properties file
+     Please refer to [PostInstallation_checks](/docs/PostInstallation_checks.md) for validation of upgrade.

-- Install docker volume plugin to additional nodes in the cluster
+- ##### Install docker volume plugin to additional nodes in the cluster
   * Add the new nodes in the respective sections in the inventory [hosts](/ansible_3par_docker_plugin/hosts) file
   * Only new nodes IP or hostnames must be present in the hosts file
   * Do not change the etcd hosts from the existing setup.
 Do not add or remove nodes in the etcd section